tobiasbriones/blog/entrepreneurship/hn/logistics/product-importation-logistics-in-hn-2023-11-03/index.md

 tracking status.

-Moreover, the chat has terrible UX/UI (it feels like an image with events rather than HTML elements) based on a PHP polling the back-end every ~5 seconds (I checked the console logs).
+Moreover, the chat has terrible UX/UI (it feels like an image with events rather than HTML elements) based on a PHP polling to the back-end every ~5 seconds (I checked the console logs).
 The input element is hard to focus, of course, because it's 12px height 🤦🏻‍♂️.
 An average customer must have a hard time here.